 If you spend more than 2 days in Munich, you can take advantage of the city’s geographic location, nearby many interesting attractions.
 There are plenty of day tours from Munich to choose from, and there’s something for any taste.
 Hereunder, I mention the three most popular.
 However, there are many more, so I suggest you read my article on the best day trips from Munich.

-- Neuschwanstein & Linderhof Castles from Munich: A small-group premium tour to discover the castles of Ludwig II, King of Bavaria: fairytale Neuschwanstein, and Versailles-inspired Linderhof.
+- Neuschwanstein & Linderhof Castles from Munich: the most popular excursion from Munich to discover the castles of Ludwig II, King of Bavaria: fairytale Neuschwanstein, and Versailles-inspired Linderhof.

 - Day Trip from Munich to Salzburg by Train: Salzburg is so beautiful that it deserves more than a day trip, but if you don’t have much time, this tour will give you a taste of Mozart’s hometown.